skvorec/pig-archetype/README.md

 This is maven archetype that creates project for testing pig scripts.

-It consist of two modules: a module with assert class and a module with maven archetype.
+It consist of three modules: a module with assert class, a module with maven archetype and a module with maven plugin for initialization project.
 In fact, archetype should not contains assert module, but I think using separate module is the best way in this case.

 Archetype has three non standart parameters:

 -Dscript - a path to script that will be tested